projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 Set-up ACRN on your device
 **************************

-- Follow the instructions in :Ref:`getting-started-building` to build ACRN using the ``hybrid`` scenario.
+- Follow the instructions in :Ref:`gsg` to build ACRN using the ``hybrid`` scenario.
 Here is the build command-line for the `Intel NUC Kit NUC7i7DNHE <https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc7i7dnhe.html>`_::

      make BOARD=nuc7i7dnb SCENARIO=hybrid